hand-dot/component-gen/README.md

 # component-gen

-generate react component with storybook and unit test file by schematics
+Generate react component with storybook and unit test file by schematics

 # install